yrmvgh/yiufcrawl/README.md

 I don't yet understand because of that lack of experience, but I figured since I am having so much fun with this fork, it doesn't take much effort to share it with others, and maybe some of my crazy ideas may be merged into the main DCSS repo.
 And of course you are welcome to submit changes to this fork or even make another fork if you don't like the direction I'm taking this one.
+This fork is in sync with the original DCSS repo as of Feb 2016.
+I intend to keep merging in non-conflicting changes from the main DCSS project.

 ## Major modifications from the original DCSS